maurosc3ner/uspm25_2000_2018/README.md

 ## Dataset

 We will use the **North American Regional Estimates (V4.NA.02.MAPLE)** for the surface pm 2.5 [1].
 You can get the raw images from [here](http://fizz.phys.dal.ca/~atmos/martin/?page_id=140).
 However, I have already processed 2000-2018 for you and placed as a time-wide format by U.S. FIPS,  (check [data/pm2.5byCounty.csv](https://github.com/maurosc3ner/uspm25_2000_2018/blob/master/data/pm2.5byCounty.csv) ).
-For the map, CDC's US-ADM2 map for my analysis but you can use also getData boundaries too.
+For the county-level spatial data, I am using the CDC's US-ADM2 map due to my analysis [2], but you can use **getData boundaries** too as long as it has fips codes for the join.

 ## Code